EDataNow/CSVDownloadAndProcess-Vagrant/README.md

 Alternately, both Vagrant and VirtualBox are available on most package managers such as Homebrew or apt-get

-Once both of the above have been installed, a .csv file must be provided containing AWS credentials, region and language preferences, and GitHub credentials (optional, but does reduce user action).
+Once both of the above have been installed, a .csv file must be created containing AWS credentials, region and language preferences, and GitHub credentials (optional, but does reduce user action).

 The headers required are as follows: